alejrot/image-converter/README.md

 - better quality image and lower space disk than JPG at high compression rates (*lossy*);
 - lower image size than PNG with *lossless* compression - around 25% less;
 - supports 4th channel image (*albedo*).
-- not so extended use and compatibility as JPG and PNG but rising.
+- not so extended use and lower compatibility than JPG and PNG.

+This program
-This program **only does lossy** compression during conversion.
+**only does lossy compression** during conversion.